rxpemnq/Cars-And-Owners-App/README.md

 # Cars And Owners App

-Applications with the ability to register a user to view and manage their data and vehicles
+Application with the ability to register a user to view and manage their data and vehicles

 ## 🚀 Features